 The giraffe has suffered a population decline between 36% and 40% over the last 30 years, which is why HSI is championing the species for greater protection at the upcoming CITES meeting.
 Image: Nicola Beynon

 We are grateful for the leadership of the governments of Chad, Senegal, Niger, Mali, Central African Republic and Kenya who submitted the giraffe listing proposal to give this threatened animal much needed international protection from this demand.
 With the views of 183 counties to balance, CITES is a frustratingly conservative convention.
 While Humane Society International would like international trade to be banned, the request that has been made for giraffes is necessarily modest, seeking an Appendix II listing which would regulate, rather than outright ban, the international commercial trade of giraffe specimens.

 Humane Society International plans to give the proposal our full support.
-We will be speaking with governments the world over ahead of the meeting asking them to vote for the listing in Colombo.
+We will be speaking with governments the world over ahead of the meeting asking them to vote for the listing in Geneva.
 It’s the least governments can do and is essential for this species to have a future on the African plains.